Gareth Owen (sound designer): Career

 Owen, described as "Broadway's wizard of sound" began his career in live sound when the Penzance nightclub he was working at began presenting live bands which Owen was asked to mix.
 From here he secured work with Birmingham's SSE Audio Group which lead to an early career in rock & roll, working at festivals such as Glastonbury, Reading, Party in the Park, and T4 on the Beach; and mixing acts such as Def Leppard, The Stereophonics, B B King, Bon Jovi, Jules Holland, S Club 7, The Spice Girls and The Rolling Stones.
 In a 2024 Broadway Buzz interview he says "My very first job was hauling huge, heavy mains cables through knee-deep mud at festival fields and dragging delay speakers across two hundred meters of sludge and piss and old cigarette butts."

 Owens theatre career began when he was invited to mix the musical The Blues Brothers which was running at what is now the Trafalgar Studios in Londons west end.
 About this time, Owen is quoted as saying "I didn't have a lot of money so I bought a tent and lived in the band's garden".
-From here he was offered a job as sound designer for the UK tour of Stephen Schwartz' musical Godspell, beginning a collaboration which would continue until the present day.
+From here he was offered a job as sound designer for the UK tour of Wicked composer Stephen Schwartz' musical Godspell, beginning a collaboration which would continue until the present day.
 Owen went on to design a number of shows in a freelance capacity, before joining London's Orbital Sound as a full-time sound designer.
 In late 2009, Owen left Orbital Sound and formed his own company, Gareth Owen Sound, which he describes as "smoke and mirrors" in the Spotify podcast Conversations with Sound Designers.

 Composer Alan Menken, lyricist Stephen Schwartz, orchestrator Michael Starobin and sound designer Gareth Owen during a developmental rehearsal for Disney's Hunchback of Notre Dame.

-Since 2010, Owen has since worked with composers and musicians including Alan Menken, Andrew Lloyd Webber, Stephen Schwartz, Björn Ulvaeus, Glen Ballard, Lin-Manuel Miranda, Max Martin, David Bryan, George Stiles, Cyndi Lauper, Pete Townsend, Alan Silvestri, Alicia Keys, David Foster, Karey & Wayne Kirkpartick, Tom Kitt, Stephen Sondheim, Giles Martin, Tom Fletcher, and Sir Elton John.
+Since 2010, Owen has since worked with composers and musicians including Alan Menken, Andrew Lloyd Webber, Stephen Schwartz, Björn Ulvaeus, Glen Ballard, Lin-Manuel Miranda, Max Martin, David Bryan, George Stiles, Cyndi Lauper, Pete Townsend, Alan Silvestri, Alicia Keys, David Foster, SIA, Karey & Wayne Kirkpartick, TLC, Tom Kitt, Stephen Sondheim, Giles Martin, Helen Park, Tom Fletcher, Gary Barlow, Carley Rae-Jepson and Sir Elton John.